Counseling for Careers and College

 Awakening Students to Their Full Potential

-C4CC workshops, materials and coaching support districts and schools in creating counselor-led teacher advisement systems in which counselors and teachers co-plan assignments and hands-on learning experiences that encourage students to identify their interests, aptitudes and goals and explore potential careers.
+Workshops, materials and coaching services support districts and schools in creating advisement systems in which counselors and teachers co-plan assignments and hands-on learning experiences that encourage students to identify their interests and aptitudes and explore careers.

-With C4CC, starting in eighth grade, students and parents meet with counselors and teachers to make, review and revise truly personalized career pathway programs of study that organize course work around students’ career goals.
+Starting in the eighth grade, students and parents meet with counselors and teachers to make, review and revise personalized programs of study that organize course work around students’ goals.
 Teachers work with the same cohort of advisees from year to year, strengthening students’ sense of their school family.
-Students also receive help finding resources for college.
+Students also receive help finding resources for further education.

 C4CC works with middle grades schools and high schools to:

 - Expand relationships with community and employer partners

 - Plan field trips, career fairs, job shadows and internships